Planning With the Environment in Mind

 Keppel Club Site

-Keppel Club Site is a brownfield site zoned ‘Residential (Subject to Detailed Planning)’ in URA’s Master Plan since 2014.
-Given the subject site’s proximity to Labrador Nature Reserve, Mount Faber Park & Telok Blangah Hill Park, HDB and URA have engaged a consultant to conduct an Environment Impact Study (EIS) to sensitively guide the development plans for this area.
+Keppel Club Site is a brownfield site zoned “Residential (Subject to Detailed Planning)” in URA’s Master Plan since 2014.
+Given the subject site’s proximity to Labrador Nature Reserve, Mount Faber Park, and Telok Blangah Hill Park, HDB and URA have engaged a consultant to conduct an Environment Impact Study (EIS) to sensitively guide the development plans for this area.

-The study has identified three areas of high conservation value to take note of when planning for the site, as well as the need to safeguard ecological connectivity between Mount Faber Park, Telok Blangah Hill Park and Labrador Nature Reserve.
-Based on the EIS findings/ recommendations and in consultation with Nature Groups, we are studying how we could safeguard green spaces within the site for ecological connectivity and minimise any potential environmental impacts.
+The study has identified 3 areas of high conservation value to take note of when planning for the site, as well as the need to safeguard ecological connectivity between Mount Faber Park, Telok Blangah Hill Park, and Labrador Nature Reserve.
+Based on the EIS findings/ recommendations and feedback raised over engagements with Nature Groups, we have safeguarded green spaces within the site to preserve and strengthen ecological connectivity and provide conducive habitats for flora and fauna to thrive.

 1. Executive Summary (PDF, 1MB)